 5) When I was a child (and a young adult) I wanted to be a Veterinarian.
 I still ADORE animals and am OBSESSED with dogs, especially the very large ones.
 My superpower is to decipher dog breeds, even if it's a mix of 2-3 unusual breeds.

 6) Travel is one of my greatest passions.
-I have travelled to 24 countries and have lived in 4 countries and 5 USA States (my favorite one being New Jersey ;0).
+I have travelled to 39 countries (multiple visits to many of those), lived in 4 countries, and in 5 USA States (my favorite one being New Jersey ;0).
 I plan to travel A LOT more in the future!

 7) The picture in this post is from my 40th birthday.
 After we had to cancel our travel plans because the little one had the runs, I spent the day at the Spa while my wonderful husband changed diapers every two hours.

 8) Halloween is my favorite holiday, though I am a big fan of Christmas.

 10) I"m married to the former Motocross National champion of Ecuador, and he and our son are obsessed with anything with wheels.

 11) My dad was the owner of our's city nationally successful soccer team, and when I was 15 my family and I joined them on their summer training in Romania.
 I love soccer.